The craziness of the Roaring Twenties in America

 As a result, young women who challenged traditional norms became known as 'flappers'.

-1920s flapper woman
+1920s Flapper woman

-Social unrest
+Social unrest in the Roaring Twenties

 While many people celebrated their new freedoms, many traditionally minded people were worried that it was going too far.

-As a result, there was a rise in popularity of more conservative political parties, as they promised to try and control the new social changes to keep the rest of society 'safe'.
+As a result, there was a rise in popularity of more conservative political parties, as they promised to try and control the social changes to keep the rest of society 'safe'.

 These political parties also sought to defend those people who had not benefited from the economic booms of the 1920s.